schalkdaniel/compboost/benchmark/Readme.md

 ## Memory Benchmark

-For the memory benchmark every second was measured how much RAM was used.
+For the memory benchmark every second measured how much RAM was used.
 This curve is then plotted for each algorithm.

-In the case of the spline base-learner, `compboost` and `mboost` uses sparse matrices, which significantly reduces computing time and memory requirements.
+In the case of the spline base-learner, `compboost` and `mboost` use sparse matrices, which significantly reduces computing time and memory requirements.
 In general, `compboost` is efficient here too.
 A small exception is `glmboost`, which can also save memory due to its special